samullen/samullen.github.io/_posts/articles/2016-09-29-introduction-to-actioncable-in-rails-5.md

-+++
+---
-author = "Samuel Mullen"
+author: "Samuel Mullen"
-date = "2016-09-29T06:39:51-05:00"
+date: "2016-09-29T06:39:51-05:00"
-description = "An introduction to ActionCable with a focus on how things work rather than how to make them work." tags = ["rails", "ruby", "actioncable"] title = "An Introduction to ActionCable in Rails 5"
+description: "An introduction to ActionCable with a focus on how things work rather than how to make them work."

-+++
+tags: ["rails", "ruby", "actioncable"]
+title: "An Introduction to ActionCable in Rails 5"
+---

 Ruby on Rails 5.0+ has been out for a few months now and has brought with it a number of much needed improvements (AdequateRecord, Rails API), and a few which